jschnall/AndroidStringHelper/README.md

 # AndroidStringHelper
-This is a tool to convert a CSV file containing translations into localized android xml files
+This is a tool to convert a CSV file containing translations into localized android xml files.
+It can also convert to JSON format.

 ## To import strings from CSV into Android xml format: